toto6038/windows-uwp.zh-tw/windows-apps-src/porting/desktop-to-uwp-distribute.md

     if (sourceDir != null)
     {
-        String migrateMessage =
-            "Would you like to migrate your data from the previous version of this app?";

         DialogResult migrateResult = MessageBox.Show
-            (migrateMessage, "Data Migration", MessageBoxButtons.YesNo);
+            ("Would you like to migrate your data from the previous version of this app?", "Data Migration", MessageBoxButtons.YesNo);

         if (migrateResult.Equals(DialogResult.Yes))
         {